 Lift gates are available for kilns on 6 ft. x 6 ft. pallets or smaller.
-Any Commercial Glass Fusing kiln and 20 cubic feet or larger Commercial Electric and Downdraft Gas models require the customer to have a forklift that can move the kiln from the truck to the desired location.
+Large Capacity Electric, Gas or Glass Fusing kiln 20 cubic feet and larger require the customer to have a forklift that can move the kiln from the truck to the desired location.
 If you do not have access to a forklift, check the internet or yellow pages for small moving companies that can take the freight off the long distance carrier and move the freight to the desired location.
 Give any prospective mover a physical description of the kiln, the weight, and inform them that it is designed to be picked up with a pallet truck or forklift only.

 You have the option of refusing delivery if the freight appears to be damaged.
 Check the count of the items ordered, and note on the carrier's delivery receipt any shortages.
 If any damage appears on outside of package, have the driver inspect the packages and note on the carrier's delivery receipt the damage.
 Immediately after delivery, open all cartons to determine if there is any concealed damage.

 - Retain all damage items with their packaging.

 - Call carrier to report damage and request an inspection within 24 hours.
 If a call is made later than 36 hours, the carrier can deny your claim.

 - Confirm call in writing by registered mail and keep a copy for your records.